GuanceCloud/guance-docs/docs/en/integrations/aws_memorydb.md

 > Tip：Please prepare AWS AK that meets the requirements in advance（For simplicity's sake,，You can directly grant the global read-only permission`ReadOnlyAccess`）

-To synchronize the monitoring data of MemoryDB cloud resources, we install the corresponding collection script：「观测云集成（AWS MemoryDB采集）」(ID：`guance_aws_memorydb)
+To synchronize the monitoring data of MemoryDB cloud resources, we install the corresponding collection script：「Guance Integration（AWS MemoryDB Collect）」(ID：`guance_aws_memorydb`)

 Click 【Install】 and enter the corresponding parameters: AWS AK, AWS account name.

 tap【Deploy startup Script】，The system automatically creates `Startup` script sets，And automatically configure the corresponding startup script。

-After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」。Click【Run】，you can immediately execute once, without waiting for a regular time。After a while, you can view task execution records and corresponding logs。
+After this function is enabled, you can view the automatic triggering configuration in「Management / Crontab Config」.
+Click【Run】，you can immediately execute once, without waiting for a regular time.
+After a while, you can view task execution records and corresponding logs。

 > If you want to collect logs, you must enable the corresponding log collection script.
 If you want to collect bills, start the cloud bill collection script.